 The 12 month Paramedic Technical Certificate Program provides education and training to EMT's in advanced pre-hospital care.
 This program meets the requirements of the Arkansas Department of Health, Section of Emergency Medical Services and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The program combines didactic, clinical and field experiences to provide the Paramedic student with the diversity of knowledge necessary to function effectively as a professional provider of advanced life support outside of the hospital environment.
-Students wishing to apply to the Paramedic Program should discuss their career objectives with an Advisor within the Allied Health Department to ensure this is the appropriate program to meet their career goals.
+The program combines hybrid courses (classroom and on-line), didactic, clinical and field experiences to provide the Paramedic student with the diversity of knowledge necessary to function effectively as a professional provider of advanced life support outside of the hospital environment.
+Students wishing to apply to the Paramedic Program should discuss their career objectives with the Nursing and Allied Health Advisor to ensure this is the appropriate program to meet their career goals.